 Michael Ellis is one of the most respected dog trainers in the United States.
 Leerburg has produced a series of DVDs as well as online course with Michael.
 Michael understands the theory of how dogs learn better than almost any other trainer in the world.
 His contributions to the world of dog trainer are unmatched.
 His entire training system begins with his philosophy of how to train and how dogs learn.

-And for those of you who have been following Leerburg for several years here is your chance to listen to a little bit of the banjo music from our earlier videos...
+And for those of you who have been following Leerburg for several years here is your chance to listen to a little bit of the fiddle music from our earlier videos...

 Great Information, I hope to one day attend his school and pick his brain & learn.